marcotrosi/C/004_operators/README.md

 If we ignore for now the data ranges there is not so much to learn about `+`, `-`, and `*`.
 But for the division operator `/` I need to say some words.

-It is not allowed to divide by 0, because a divsion by 0 is not defined.
+It is not allowed to divide by 0, because a division by 0 is not defined.
 So you always have to ensure that your divisor is different from 0.

-Another thing you might ask yourself - what happens if the result of an integer divsion would result in a fraction?
+Another thing you might ask yourself - what happens if the result of an integer division would result in a fraction?
-Be aware that we are only talking about integer divisons.
+Be aware that we are only talking about integer divisions.
 We will talk about other variants when we talk about data types and casts.

     printf("%d", 5/3); // 5/3 would theoretically result in 1.66666667, but the fractional part gets ignored completely.